pylint-dev/pylint/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Provide a short summary of the change, focused on the user-facing aspects.
 This summary will be included in the changelog.
-Please do not remove the "changelog start" and "changelog end" lines.
+Please do not remove the "changelog start" and "changelog end" lines, as they are used by the script generating the changelog.
+If your PR does not need a changelog entry, ask a contributor to add the 'skip news :mute:' label.
 -->
 <!-- changelog start -->